 With Quick Control, select the desired ambience.

-- Press the button (♦10). - Press the < ▲ > < ▼ > keys to select [Standard setting].
-[Ambiencebased shots] will appear on the screen. - Press the < ◀> <►> keys or turn the < ☆ > dial to select the ambience. - The LCD monitor will display how the image will look with the selected ambience.
+- Press the button (♦10). - Press the < ▲> < ▼> keys to select [Standard setting].
+[Ambiencebased shots] will appear on the screen - The LCD monitor will display how the image will look with the selected ambience.

 Set the ambience effect.